-If the /etc/systemd/system directory exists, then the Systemd init mechanism is available.
-On systems that use the Systemd init mechanism, we recommend using it.
-Once systemd is configured for any given service, the SDP requires using the systemd mechanism (i.e. the systemctl command) to start/stop Perfore Helix services (for safety and consistency of management).
+If the /etc/systemd/system directory exists, then your system is using the Systemd init mechanism.
+On systems that use the Systemd init mechanism, we require using the systemd mechanism to manage Perfore Helix services (for safety and consistency of management).
 Depending on your SDP version and how it was installed, there may or may not already be p4.service files.

-In any case, in the Execution phase below, new systemd p4.service files will be put in place, which may be new or replace existing files.
+In any case, in the Execution phase below, new systemd p4.service files will be put in place, which may be new or replace exisitng files.

 3.1.8.
-Account for customization and additions (if any)
+Account for customization (if any)